Share your take on this idea!

 - In a heavy saucepan melt 8 ounces chocolate- or vanilla-flavored candy coating over low heat, stirring candy constantly.
 To make dipping easier and safer, pour the melted chocolate into a fondue pot and gather around the table to dip.

 - To partially cover the dipper, hold it by one end and dip a portion into the melted coating; drain off any excess.
-Place on the waxed paper.
+Place on the parchment or waxed paper.
 To completely cover dippers, drop one piece at a time into melted coating.
 Use a fork to remove each dipper, without piercing the center.
 Let any excess coating drip off.
 Place on the waxed paper.
 To make clusters of small dippers, such as nuts and berries, arrange in tiny paper candy cups and drizzle with chocolate to coat.

 - If the mixture becomes too thick during dipping, reheat the candy coating in a saucepan.
 Stir the coating constantly until it once again reaches dipping consistency.

-- Let the coated dippers dry, uncovered, on the waxed paper at room temperature.
+- Let the coated dippers dry, uncovered, on the parchment or waxed paper at room temperature.
 If you like, drizzle or dip the dried, coated dippers with additional coating of a different color.
 Serve coated fresh fruits the same day they are dipped.

 Cover and store your dipped treasures, other than dipped fresh fruit, in a cool, dry place for up to 1 week.